 Supporting children with learning disabilities is nuanced, and depends on the individual child’s abilities.
-One of the things that parents need to learn about is brain maturity and foundational skills, which often are very difficult for LD children to learn, but — confusingly– are often overlooked, even though they’re very important.
+One of the important things that parents need to learn about is brain maturity and foundational skills, which often are very difficult for LD children to learn, but are often overlooked.

-This section gives you information about diagnoses and therapies that it often takes years for parents to discover.
+This section gives you information about learning differences and brain maturity that it often takes years for parents to discover.

 Foundational Skills and Brain Development

-Every year at the doctor’s office, your child is tested for milestones.
-There are many milestones that can be checked.
-If your child looks as though everything is normal, however a doctor will often only check a few milestones.
+Every year at the doctor’s office, your child’s movements are tested as part of regular milestone checkups.
+If your child looks as though everything is normal, however a doctor will often only check a few physical milestones.
 Here’s a description of milestones from Kindergarten, through third grade.
+It’s normal for children to be late on a milestone or two, but looking back, many LD parents realize that their child had a pattern of problems with milestones.

 Mary Scholer is an occupational therapist and Executive Director of the Simoneon Pediatric Development Center in San Jose.
 With over 35 years of experience and training, Mary understands foundational skills and how to develop them.
 She says that:

-Academic skills are more difficult if a child has immature physical, sensory, and motor development.
+It’s harder to develop academic skills if a child has immature physical, sensory, and motor development.

-It’s very common for LD children to have asynchronous or late-blooming sensory and motor development, even through grade school and sometimes older.
-This can result in problems with everything from sitting at a chair, to listening, copying from the board, focus, attention, and memory.
+Children with learning differences very often have sensory and motor development that isn’t in sync, or is late to develop.
+Many parents report seeing late motor development through grade school and sometimes older.
+LD children can have a lot of problems with foundational skills for school, including sitting at a chair, to listening, copying from the board, focus, attention, and memory.

 Why Are Foundational Skills Important?

-Here’s what happened to Jane and her son, Kyler: Kyler was in kindergarten and had terrible handwriting.
-He had other issues as well, but they weren’t as obvious.
-The teacher told Jane that she should practice handwriting at home with Kyler, so they did.
-A half-hour a day, and Kyler hated it.
-It didn’t help.
-Jane signed Kyle up with a handwriting specialist and he took a class.
-It didn’t help.
+Here’s what happened to Jane and her son, Kyler.
+In Kindergarten, Kyler had very poor handwriting.
+The teacher told Jane that she should practice handwriting at home with Kyler, so they did, for a half-hour a day.
+Kyler hated it and it didn’t help.
+Next, Kyler took a handwriting class, which didn’t work either.

-It turned out that Kyle was missing some foundational skills.
-He had an immature sensory system.
-When Jane took him to a pediatric occupational therapist, the OT identified the deficits and put Kyle on an exercise plan to develop his proprioceptive sense and his brain-body integration.
-By doing movement exercises, Kyle’s brain became better connected to his body, making handwriting easier to master.
-Kyle also found it easier to sit still, and he stopped having as many emotional outbursts.
+It turned out that Kyle had an immature sensory system.
+When Jane took him to a pediatric occupational therapist, the OT put Kyle on an exercise plan to develop his proprioceptive sense and his brain-body integration.
+By doing movement exercises, Kyle’s brain became better at controlling his body.
+After the OT sessions, Kyle found it easier to sit still, and he stopped having as many emotional outbursts.

 How do Foundational Skills Develop?

 Many parents don’t understand why a child needs to spend time working on sensory systems (like swinging), when they could be just practicing their math.
-But basic sensory systems need to fully develop before the brain can effectively work with the body.
+But basic sensory systems need to fully develop before the brain can focus on academic skills.
 For some children, it’s more appropriate to spend time on physical work than homework, until the foundational skills are more developed!

 Foundational Skills and Movements